Comfort in Afflictions

 Greetings (II Corinthians 1:1-2)

 Paul starts all of his letters in a similar fashion: Announcing who he is, the major people currently with him, and addressing who the letter is intended.
-Even in such seemingly mundane greetings there is much to be gleaned from these few words.
+Even in such seemingly mundane greetings, there is much to be gleaned from these few words.

 Paul’s introduction of himself sets the tone for the letter.
 Like the first Corinthian letter, Paul places emphasis on his authority given to him by both God, the Father, and the Lord.
 This is a letter in which Paul is going to address controversies.
 Some might object to his instructions, but he starts out emphasizing that these instructions ultimately come from God (Matthew 28:18-20).

 Frequently Paul mentions one or two other people in his greetings, even though it is evident that a number of people are with him.
 One possibility is that Paul is mentioning someone particularly well-known to the brethren receiving the letter to give extra evidence as to its authenticity.
 But more likely is that Paul usually had someone else scribe his letters and only added a small personal note at the end in his own handwriting.
-The additional people mentioned are mostly likely the ones who actually penned the letter while Paul dictated it.
+The additional people mentioned are most likely the ones who actually penned the letter while Paul dictated it.
 Another possibility is that Paul is showing his support for these particular men; thus, backing their preaching when they travel.

 Still, the mention of Timothy tells us that Paul did catch up to Timothy, whom he had sent ahead of him (I Corinthians 4:17-19; 16:10-11).